Y-CTF/CTF/initiation_protocol/README.md

 Narrative: Having demonstrated your technical prowess, The Committee now tests your cryptographic skills.
 A message encrypted with the Vigenère cipher needs to be decrypted using a hint provided by The Committee.
 This challenge will deepen your understanding of encryption and decryption techniques, key components of protecting data.

 Objective: Decrypt the Vigenère cipher using the provided hint to reveal the encrypted message and advance to the final challenge.

+## Challenge 3: Flags reloaded

+Narrative: The Committee is really impressed by your skills !
+However, they cannot let you break all of it's challenges and make a fool out of them !
+An encrypted message has been once again hidden in images.
+But it seems that they are broken !
+Your task is to recover both flags hidden in the each of the respective image.

+Objective: Look deeper into the images using the provided hints to reveal the hidden flags and you'll be one of the few that succeeded in beating us.